MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 Now that you've integrated the SDK in your application, it's time to start the SDK and make use of the App Center services.

 > [!NOTE]
-> If you use the App Center SDK in a portable project (such as **Xamarin.Forms**), you must install the packages in each of the projects: the portable, Android, iOS ones.
+> If you use the App Center SDK in a portable project (such as **Xamarin.Forms**), you must install the packages in each of the projects: the portable, Android, and iOS ones.
 To do that, you should open each sub-project and follow the corresponding steps described in [Visual Studio for Mac](#visual-studio-for-mac) or [Visual Studio for Windows](#visual-studio-for-windows) sections.

 ## 4. Start the SDK